-I have been using Twitter for well over 5 years now, and it still amazes me how many people really don’t get the #hashtag thing or when to use them.
+I have been using Twitter for over 6 years now, and it still amazes me how many people really don’t get the #hashtag thing or when to use them.
 So here goes…. #hashtags are a great way to bring all the tweets for a specific topic or event into 1 search result.
 Here is a good example…..

 There was an event called Tech 4 Start Up..
-There were a 5 0r 6 speakers throughout the day.
+There were 5 or 6 speakers throughout the day.
 They also had a hashtag for the event - #tech4sub.
 So people could tweet about the event whilst they were there, and people could follow all the tweets even if they were not present – simply by following the #hashtag #tech4sub.
 So you can see all the tweets of a particular event or topic in 1 place.

 So hashtags are a great way for others to see all the results from anyone taking part in an event or specific topic.
 It is also a great way to find new people to follow as you can find likeminded individuals..

 You dont own a hashtag like a domain name.
 Now here is the thing..
 If you use search.twitter.com and search the keyword xfactor you will get the results for all tweets with xfactor and #xfactor in… If you search on the keyword #xfactor you will only get the results for the tweets with #xfactor in.